 ABOUT THE SOCIETY

-The Manchurian Cultural Heritage Society is a nonprofit cultural organization based in Canada, dedicated to the preservation and contemporary expression of Manchurian heritage within a global context.
+The Manchurian Cultural Heritage Society is an international nonprofit cultural organization based in Canada, dedicated to the preservation and contemporary expression of Manchurian heritage.
+The Society is committed to cultural preservation, education, and public engagement, and operates as a non-partisan, non-political cultural organization.

-Despite its historical and cultural significance, Manchurian heritage remains underrepresented within Canada’s public cultural landscape.
-This has resulted in limited visibility, fragmented knowledge systems, and a growing gap in intergenerational cultural transmission.
+Despite its historical and cultural significance, Manchurian heritage remains underrepresented and insufficiently sustained within contemporary cultural frameworks.
+As a distinct regional history and cultural tradition, it is increasingly marginalized in modern society, reflecting broader challenges shared by many traditional cultures worldwide.
+This has resulted in limited visibility, fragmented knowledge, and a growing gap in intergenerational cultural transmission.

 In response, the Society is building a public cultural infrastructure that supports the long-term continuity of cultural knowledge.
-Rather than focusing on isolated cultural activities, our work establishes an integrated system that connects artistic production, education, and archival development.
+Through integrated programs in arts, education, and community engagement, the Society connects cultural preservation with contemporary practice and public participation.

 Board of Directors